donaldsoncd/md-to-tsv/ReadMe.md

 Markdown to Tab Separated Value
 ==============================

-A "program"/"script" to convert a trilingual critical edition style text (that is, a source text with translation into two languages plus annotations/commentary in the form of footnotes) from a plain-text file written using [pandoc](https://pandoc.org/) flavored markdown into an un-annotated tsv useful for further analysis with other software.
+A "program"/"script" to convert a critical edition translation text (that is, a source text with translation into one or more languages plus annotations/commentary in the form of footnotes) from a plain-text file written using [pandoc](https://pandoc.org/) flavored markdown into an un-annotated tsv useful for further analysis with other software.

 How to use
 ----------